 All watering globes work with the same concept.
 A reserve of water is inserted into the plant container with only small openings for the water to move through.
 The small openings keep the water from simply pouring out of the reservoir.
 As the soil becomes too dry, it pulls the water from the source.
 When the roots and soil suck up an appropriate amount of water, the pull stops, which means the surplus water remains in the reservoir.
-Watering globes and the like make it easy to give plants their ideal amount of water without actually being there.
+Watering globes and the like make it easy to give plants their ideal amount of water without you needing to be there.

 Many companies are capitalizing on this cheap concept, but you can make perfectly functional plant nannies out of recycled bottles.
-Learn how to create a homemade watering globe in a few simple steps below!
+Learn how to create a homemade watering globe in just a few simple steps!

 How to Upcycle a Bottle Into a Watering Globe

 - Light the candle.